aaccurso/aaccurso.github.io/_posts/2017-02-18-phaser-for-tabi.markdown

 In our case, we decided to use [Semantic Versioning](http://semver.org/) for our version names.

-Manually releasing an application is a real hassle.
+Manually bumping an application's version files is a real hassle.
 That's why I started looking for a tool that could do that for us.
-At that moment I came across [grunt-bump](https://github.com/vojtajina/grunt-bump), which is great (if you are using good old Grunt) for bumping version files such as `package.json`.
+At that moment I came across [grunt-bump](https://github.com/vojtajina/grunt-bump), which is great (if you are using good old Grunt) for bumping version files such as `package.json` and `bower.json`.

 However, that wasn't enough because we were dealing with Cordova's `config.xml` version file, which is used for determining the Android package version.

-So I decided to extend that tool to support bumping Cordova based projects.
+That's why I decided to extend the tool to support bumping Cordova based projects.

 <github-repo-card name="grunt-bump-cordova">
   <div class="loading">